Our Team Vision

 The Heart Center Clinical Services Team is a highly specialized group of nursing and allied health professionals.
 We are the constant presence for the patient and family during the diagnosis and treatment for heart disease and significantly contribute to excellent outcomes.
-We also contribute to Nationwide Children’s Hospital status as a leading institution by helping the hospital achieve Magnet Designation in 2005, a feat achieved by less than 6% of hospitals nationwide.
-In 2009, the hospital was re-designated as a Magnet Institution, which is achieved by less than 2% of hospitals.
+We also contribute to Nationwide Children’s Hospital status as a leading institution by achieving MagnetTM Designation in 2005, a feat achieved by less than 6% of hospitals nationwide and re-designation in 2009 and 2014 (applied) attained by only 3% percent of hospitals.

 There is 24/7 coverage by Advanced Practice Registered Nurses who manage patient care in collaboration with Attending physicians.
 Nursing care is delivered utilizing nursing ratios dependent on patient acuity.
 Nurses receive specialized and continuing education for patients from birth to adult in the following areas: pre and post-operative cardiac care, cardiac, and heart and lung transplant.
 Many staff hold CCRN (Critical Care Registered Nurse) and pediatric certifications.
 Nursing, respiratory therapists, social workers, patient care assistants, and other allied health professionals provide a variety of specialized clinical services to provide comprehensive patient care and help improve outcomes.

 Nursing care is delivered utilizing one nurse to 3-4 patient ratio.
 Nurses have specialized training and are experts at patient teaching, discharge planning, and assisting patients to resume normal activities.
 All nurses have advanced life support certification, and over half hold pediatric nursing certification.
 Nurse practitioners and nurse clinicians ensure continuity of care for patients.
 In addition, the unit utilizes social workers, patient care assistants, telemetry technicians, respiratory therapists and other allied health professionals to compliment nursing services.